mongoose-os-apps/door-sensor/README.md

 ## Overview

 An IoT Door Sensor for any room you wish to monitor!
-Connect to AWS IoT or your favorite MQTT service to send real-time alerts to you any time a sensative door is opened, such as your office, your childs room, your front door, a safe... or get more creative!
+Connect to AWS IoT or your favorite MQTT service to send real-time alerts anytime a sensitive door is opened, such as your office, your childs room, your front door, a safe... or get more creative!

 Monitor access to your [Little Free Library](https://littlefreelibrary.org/),